TEN THINGS ABOUT YOUR MORNING HEART RATE

 (2) Heart rate.
 The number of times your heart beats in one minute can tell you a lot about yourself.
 Knowing your morning heart rate and monitoring changes can help you assess your general health and fitness, determine whether you’re overtraining, or give you a heads up that you may be coming down with an infection.

 (3) Morning heart rate (MHR).
 It’s a good idea to check your heart rate as soon as you wake up, since that’s when your heart rate is most consistent.
 Tracking your MHR can take a lot of the guesswork out of developing an efficient training program.
 Changes in your MHR can tell you if you’re overtraining or under-training, and keep you on track to achieve optimum performance.

 (4) Reminder.
 The toughest part about keeping track of your MHR is getting in the habit of doing it.
 You will need to find a way to remind yourself until it becomes routine.
 Leave a sticky note on your alarm clock or a message on your phone — anything that will help you remember before you get out of bed.
 Otherwise, your numbers will be inconsistent, and consistency is key.

 (5) How to.
 You can measure your heart rate by placing your index and middle fingers together at the joint line of your opposite wrist.
 Rest your fingertips on either side of the joint line until you feel your pulse.
 When you’ve found it, count the number of beats for a full 60 seconds to get an accurate heart rate.
-You can also use a heart-rate monitor or a smartphone with an app that uses your camera and fingertip to take your pulse.
+You can also use a heart-rate monitor, Apple watch or a smartphone with an app that uses your camera and fingertip to take your pulse.

 (6) Baseline.
 After recording your heart rate for a few weeks, you will know your average morning heart rate, and you will be able to track changes.